orsonteodoro/gcf2/README.md

 * CHECK_NO_ARGS -- run and check stderr for `program` while starting it normally
 * ALLOW_ONLY_EMERGED -- allow only emerged files to be executed
 * ALLOW_MODDED_BINARIES -- allow modded binaries to be executed.
-Otherwise, allow only same md5sum to be executed.
+Otherwise, allow only the executable with same md5sum (aka file fingerprint) recorded by emerge to be executed.

 The `equery b <path>` is slow.
 Use `grep -l "<path>" /var/db/pkg/*/*/CONTENTS` instead.